Call4Cloud | MMP-C | Autopilot | Device Preparation

 • Is OneDrive running?

-• Compare current time and the Timestamp to get the difference.
+• Compare the current time and the timestamp to see the difference.

 When using Solarwinds you can create some PowerShell scripts to begin monitoring OneDrive.
 Of course, this is my first beta script so it’s not perfect yet.
 I need to test it some more… but here it is.